RU09342/lab-4-timers-and-pwm-nugentb7/Debouncing/README.md

 * MSP430FR2311
 * MSP430FR5994
 * MSP430FR6989

+## Overview
+The above microcontrollers may be used to toggle the on-board LED without bounce affecting the LED's toggle.
+The MSP430FR5994 has allowed for two buttons to be used to toggle two of the on-board
+LED's, with both of the buttons debounced.

 ## Description
 While computer engineers read the input of a switch digitally, it is still a mechanical system in its primitive state.
 Because of this, embedded engineers may come across an issue termed bounce.
 This is when the metal contacts of a switch continue to make contact and separate, "fooling" the embedded program into thinking the switch is toggling, after it is pressed.